jarnix/ledclock/README.md

 - 1 Raspberry Pi, raspbian installed, an IP address for your Raspberry Pi (use your dhcp server)
 - 1 Arduino Uno
 - a led strip: [buy this one from adafruit](https://www.adafruit.com/product/2842)
+- a power supply for the led strip 5V / 2A
 - some patience if you have a cat and even more if you have more than one
 - a structure (3d printed or something else)